KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 The *morning star* is twofold:
 the gift of union with Theon,
-and the rising of inner light —
+and the kindling of inner light —
 awareness that burns away shadow.

 It is the dawn that breaks